East Prussian Regional Museum

 How long should I spend visiting?

-A visit typically takes around two to three hours, allowing ample time to explore the exhibits and engage with the displays.
+A visit typically takes around two hours, allowing ample time to explore the exhibits and enjoy the museum’s offerings.

 Is photography allowed?